-Each candidate must submit, together with his or her entry, a DVD recording with a time limit of \pm 20 minutes.
+Each candidate must submit, together with his or her entry, an online recording with a time limit of \pm 20 minutes.
+Please ensure that the link(s) to the online video recording(s) are active and can be viewed by the screening panel.

 The recording must be of his or her performance of three (3) works chosen from the prescribed repertoire list as follows: